yii2tech/ar-eagerjoin/README.md

   are not meant to be passed to the related records.
 Thus double underscore ('__') is used as default.

-> Tip: if you use 'camelCase' notation for your table columns, you may use single underscore ('_') as a boundary to make select statements more clear.
+> Tip: if you use 'camelCase' notation for your table columns, you may use single underscore ('_') as a boundary in order to make select statements more clear.

 You may speed up composition of the query for the eager join using [[\yii2tech\ar\eagerjoin\EagerJoinQueryBehavior]] behavior.
 This behavior should be attached to the [[\yii\db\ActiveQuery]] instance: